chapel-lang/chapel/man/chpl.rst

     Enable [disable] live variable analysis, which is currently only used to optimize iterators that are not inlined.

-**--[no-]optimize-array-indexing**

-    Enable [disable] an optimization that removes an extra multiply in array indexing when it's provably unnecessary.
-By default this is enabled.

 **--[no-]optimize-loop-iterators**

     Enable [disable] optimizations to aggressively optimize iterators that